Vincexodus/PCBUILD3R/README.md

 ## About The Project

-Disclaimer: This is a website used for the purpose of Final Year Project (FYP).
 PCBUILD3R aims to elevate hardware proficiency through 3D simulation and comprehensive guideline on PC building.
-It offers features such as 3D simulation, hardware browsing, rewards redemption, inventory management and more.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.
+It offers features such as 3D simulation, hardware browsing, rewards redemption, inventory management and more. <span style="font-weight: bold">Disclaimer: This is a website used for the purpose of Final Year Project (FYP).</span> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.

 ### Showcase